dchoulex/algorithm-visualizer/README.md

 <h1 align="center"> Algorithm Visualizer </h1>

 This is a platform to learn how algorithm works by visualizing it.
+Use Object-oriented design (OOD) to make it possible to add new feature in future.

 ## Features